 Water pooling around the toilet base

-Persistent sewer odors in the bathroom
+Sewer or musty odors in the bathroom

 Toilet rocking or feeling unstable

-Water stains on the ceiling below (in multi-story buildings)
+Water stains on ceiling below (multi‑story homes)

-Mold or mildew near the toilet base
+Mold or mildew near toilet base

-Best for: Standard toilet installations
+Best For: Standard toilet installations

-Proven long-term sealing
+Proven long‑term sealing performance

 Single‑use only